Siena Cathedral

 Inside the Cathedral

-The marble floor is the first thing to notice: 56 panels depicting biblical scenes, allegories, and historical events, made by dozens of artists over two centuries.
-Most of the floor is covered for protection most of the year, but sections are usually uncovered, and the full floor is revealed annually between mid-August and late October.
-If you’re visiting then, it’s worth timing your trip around it.
+The marble floor is the first thing to pay attention to.
+Fifty-six panels depicting biblical scenes, allegories, and historical events, made by dozens of artists over two centuries of work beginning in 1373.
+Most of the floor is covered most of the year for protection, but sections are permanently visible, and the entire floor is uncovered annually between mid-August and late October.
+If you have any flexibility in your Siena dates, time the visit for this window.

-The Piccolomini Library, off the left nave, was built to house the library of Pope Pius II (born in Siena) and contains a series of large, vivid frescoes by Pinturicchio depicting scenes from the pope’s life.
-The colours have remained remarkably bright.
-A carved Roman Three Graces stands in the centre of the room.
-This section requires a small additional ticket but is worth it.
+The Piccolomini Library off the left nave was built to house the personal library of Pope Pius II, born in Siena in 1405.
+Pinturicchio’s large frescoes covering the walls depict scenes from the pope’s life in colours that have remained remarkably bright for 500 years.
+A carved Roman Three Graces stands in the centre of the room – a pre-Christian sculpture in a papal library, which Pius apparently found entirely appropriate.
+This section requires a small additional ticket and is worth it.

-Nicola Pisano’s octagonal marble pulpit (1265–68) is one of the masterpieces of Italian Gothic sculpture.
-The narrative reliefs — Nativity, Crucifixion, Last Judgement — are remarkably expressive for the period.
+Nicola Pisano’s octagonal marble pulpit (1265 to 1268) is one of the masterpieces of Italian Gothic sculpture.
+The narrative relief panels – Nativity, Crucifixion, Last Judgement – achieve emotional expressiveness unusual for the period.

 The OPA Pass